fouadbhatti/clean-loader/README.md

 <script src="PATH_TO_CLEAN_LOADER_JS_FOLDER/cleanLoader.js"></script
 ```
 **Simply open the cleanLoader.html file and add your scripts based on the following pattern.**
-To add scripts at the start of head tag, just insert your code in the following block in cleanLoader.html.
-For e.g you can add optimizely snippet in the following way.
+To add scripts at the start of head tag, just insert your code in the following block in cleanLoader.html, e.g. you can add optimizely snippet in the following way.
 Where xxxxxxxxx is your project code.
 ```html
 <div id="prependHead">
     <!--Optimizely-->